-Dynamiq Engineering Ltd, were tasked by the production company to develop a suite of modifications to Dave Jenkin’s racing truck to create the largest possible slipstream, hence eliminating the aerodynamic drag that Guy would have to overcome and allowing him the reach the record breaking speed of 112.94mph.
+Dynamiq Engineering Ltd, were tasked by the production company to develop a suite of modifications to Dave Jenkin’s racing truck to create the largest possible slipstream, hence eliminating the aerodynamic drag that Guy Martin would have to overcome and allowing him the reach the record breaking speed of 112.94mph.
 The modifications involved the design, simulation and testing of a screen canopy to create the strongest possible aerodynamic recirculation behind the truck.
 The objective of the aerodynamic design was not only to eliminate drag, but if possible to create a positive thrust on Guy to help overcome rolling resistance.

 Numerous canopy designs were considered, including partial and full enclosures, deflectors and simple screens.
 3D CAD

 models of the truck and the canopies was developed in SOLIDWORKS and extensive engineering simulation carried out.
 Initially the simulation focused on flow analysis